icemtel/dbt_event_stream_demo/README.md

 # event_stream_demo

 This is a mock dbt project with a goal of building a dimensional model for event stream data.
-Raw data is transformed with a dbt pipeline to implement a star schema with SCD2 dim tables.
+Raw data is transformed with a dbt pipeline to implement a star schema with SCD2 dim tables (Kimball).

 - Mock raw data is generated using `ingest_mock_data.py`.
   Running this script once creates the DuckDB file, and creates some data for day 1,